 Our revenues are derived from a wide customer base.
 All consolidated revenues were earned in the United States.
-Most of our plant-based operations are located primarily along the western Gulf Coast in Texas, Louisiana and Mississippi.
-Our pipelines and related operations are in a number of regions of the United States including the Gulf of Mexico offshore Louisiana (certain natural gas pipelines); the south and southeastern United States (primarily in the Texas, Louisiana and Mississippi regions); and certain regions of the central and western United States.
-The Mid-America pipeline system extends from the Hobbs hub located on the Texas-New Mexico border to Wyoming along one route and to Minnesota, Wisconsin and Illinois along other routes.
+Most of our plant-based operations are located either along the western Gulf Coast in Texas, Louisiana and Mississippi or in New Mexico.
+Our natural gas, NGL and oil pipelines and related operations are in a number of regions of the United States including the Gulf of Mexico offshore Texas and Louisiana; the south and southeastern United States (primarily in Texas, Louisiana, Mississippi and Alabama); and certain regions of the central and western United States.
 Our marketing activities are headquartered in Houston, Texas at our main office and service customers in a number of regions in the United States including the Gulf Coast, West Coast and Mid-Continent areas.

 Consolidated property, plant and equipment and investments in and advances to unconsolidated affiliates are allocated to each segment on the basis of each asset's or investment's principal operations.
-The principal reconciling item between consolidated property, plant and equipment and segment property is construction-in-progress.
-Segment property represents those facilities and projects that contribute to gross operating margin and is net of accumulated depreciation on these assets.
-Since assets under construction do not generally contribute to segment gross operating margin, these assets are not included in the operating segment totals until they are deemed operational.
-Consolidated intangible assets and goodwill are allocated to the segments based on the classification of the assets to which they relate.
+The principal reconciling item between consolidated property, plant and equipment and segment assets is construction-in-progress.
+Segment assets represents those facilities and projects that contribute to gross operating margin and is net of accumulated depreciation on these assets.
+Since assets under construction generally do not contribute to segment gross operating margin, these assets are excluded from the business segment totals until they are deemed operational.
+Consolidated intangible assets and goodwill are allocated to each segment based on the classification of the assets to which they relate.